sheepzh/timer/README.md

 ## Contribution

-There are some things you can do to contruibute to this software.
+There are some things you can do to contribute to this software.

 #### 1. Submit issues